-In April of 2021, the Department launched an internal team to support all of the agency's stakeholder efforts.
-Each one of our stakeholder groups now has a designated executive lead who attends these team meetings, which occur multiple times per month.
-The purpose of the feedback team is to develop our internal skill sets around stakeholder engagement, to document and share with leadership what our partners are saying, and to ensure we have "closed the feedback loop" (i.e., we have address the feedback received).
+Benchmark Measure of Progress ogress Target Year Completion Progress in 2022 and share with leadership what our partners are saying, and to ensure we have "closed the feedback loop" (i.e., we have address the feedback received).
 It is our hope that this group will help the Department to become more sophisticated with its stakeholder engagement efforts over time, e.g., by developing common agendas and charter templates for groups, using common metrics to assess the quality and functioning of groups, and establishing communications for groups so they are kept well informed about Department efforts.

-Goal V: Develop a competent, stable and diverse workforce, focused on frontline workers, through enhanced recruitment, training, and retention strategies

-Safety 1, Safety 2, Permanency 1, Permanency 2, Well-Being 1, Well-Being 3

-Goal 6 of the PIP
+Goal V: Develop a competent, stable and diverse workforce, focused on frontlined retention strategies Fafety 1, Safety 2, Permanency 1, Permanency 2, Well-Being 1, Well-Being 2, Well-Being 3 ne workers, through enhanced recruitment, training, Goal 6 of the PIP 00 L D a